 Most recently, the series has sponsored readings by Nobel Prize winning poet Derek Walcott, other Pulitzer Prize winning writers like Junot Dìaz, Natasha Tretheway, and Yusef Komanyakaa, as well as leading voices in Irish literature such as Eamon Grennan, Colum McCann and Claire Keegan, and many multi-cultural voices, most recently Gary Soto.
 In 2000, the series sponsored a series of readings and workshops by Siena alumni who have continued to write and publish their work: Christiane Farnan, David Baratier, Barbara Stewart and Edward Hoffman.
 The series remains committed to bringing exceptional literary talent to the campus.
 In April 2013, we welcomed internationally renowned novelist and poet Julia Alvarez.
 In academic year 2013-14, we were happy to welcome the novelists and short story writers Steve Stern and Steven Millhauser, as well as poet, fiction writer, and literary critic Shirley Lim to campus.

-This year's Greyfriar Writer-in-Residence is Joseph Bathanti, 2012-2014 Poet Laureate of North Carolina.
-On October 27-28, 2014, Bathanti will host a Master Class for select Siena students entitled, "Writing the Narrative Poem."
-He will deliver the Greyfriar Living Literature Series Reading on Tuesday, October 28th at 7:30 pm in the Maloney Great Room, Sarazen Student Center.
+The Fall 2014 Greyfriar Writer-in-Residence is Joseph Bathanti, 2012-2014 Poet Laureate of North Carolina.
+On October 27-28, 2014, Bathanti hosted a Master Class for select Siena students entitled, "Writing the Narrative Poem."
+He delivered the Greyfriar Living Literature Series Reading on Tuesday, October 28th at 7:30 pm in the Maloney Great Room, Sarazen Student Center.